-Apple TV+’s medical drama ‘Five Days at Memorial’ follows the discovery of forty-five dead bodies in the New Orleans building that accommodate Memorial Medical Center and LifeCare Hospitals after Hurricane Katrina.
-The series progresses through the events that happen during the hurricane and the subsequent flood, which isolates the hospital building.
+Apple TV+’s medical drama ‘Five Days at Memorial’ follows the discovery of forty-five dead bodies in the New Orleans building that accommodates Memorial Medical Center and LifeCare Hospitals after Hurricane Katrina.
+The series progresses through the events that happened during the hurricane and the subsequent flood, which isolates the hospital building.

 While the people get stuck in the building, Dr. Horace Baltz tries his best to maintain order and hope among his colleagues, patients, and their families.
 He is also one of the first persons to get interviewed after the discovery of the bodies.
 Upon watching his significant presence at Memorial, the viewers may wonder whether Baltz is based on a real-life doctor.
 Well, here’s everything you need to know about the same!

-Is Dr. Horace Baltz Based on a Real Doctor?
+Dr. Horace Baltz Was a Real Internal Medicine Specialist

 According to the source text, on September 1, 2005, before the conclusion of the evacuation, Baltz overheard three doctors, one saying, “our most difficult job will be to convince the nurses that what we ask them to do is all right.”
 What Baltz had overheard can be about euthanasia.
 When Memorial re-opened under new ownership, Baltz didn’t want to continue his practice at the same place.
 As per Fink’s book, Baltz wrote his note of resignation upon realizing that “his value systems and ethics were no longer in step with those of his colleagues.”